joaoHass/easybank-landing-page/README.md

 ## Acknowledgments

-Thanks to the people from Kevin Kewell's community, such an amazing and helpful community.
+Thanks to the people from Kevin Powell's community, such an amazing and helpful community.